Baghdad Governorate: Description

 Baghdad Governorate is one of the most developed parts of Iraq, with better infrastructure than much of Iraq, though heavily damaged from the US-led invasion in 2003 and continuing violence during the Iraq War.
-It used to have one of the highest rates for terrorism in the world with suicide bombers, however terrorist attacks have been rare since the territorial defeat of ISIL in Iraq in late 2017.
+It used to have one of the highest rates for terrorism in the world with suicide bombers, however terrorist attacks have been rare since the territorial defeat of the Islamic State in Iraq in late 2017.

 Baghdad has at least 12 bridges spanning the Tigris river - joining the east and west of the city.
 The governorate's northeast includes multiple Mesopotamian Marshes.

 The Sadr City district is the most densely populated area in Iraq.

 Province administration

 Baghdad is governed by the Baghdad Provincial Council.
 Representatives to the Baghdad Provincial Council were elected by their peers from the lower councils of the administrative districts in Baghdad in numbers proportional to the population of the various districts that were represented.